Shopping: Shopping for pleasure

 The modern phenomenon of shopping for pleasure is closely linked to the emergence of a middle class in the 17th and 18th-century Europe.
 As standards of living improved in the 17th century, consumers from a broad range of social backgrounds began to purchase goods that were in excess of basic necessities.
-An emergent middle class or bourgeosie stimulated demand for luxury goods and began to purchase a wider range of luxury goods and imported goods, including: Indian cotton and calico; silk, tea and porcelain from China, spices from India and South-East Asia and tobacco, sugar, rum and coffee from the New World.
-The act of shopping came to be seen as a pleasurable pass-time or form of entertainment.
+An emergent middle class or bourgeoisie stimulated demand for luxury goods and began to purchase a wider range of luxury goods and imported goods, including: Indian cotton and calico; silk, tea and porcelain from China, spices from India and South-East Asia and tobacco, sugar, rum and coffee from the New World.
+The act of shopping came to be seen as a pleasurable pastime or form of entertainment.

 By the 17th-century, produce markets gradually gave way to shops and shopping centres; which changed the consumer's shopping experience.
 The New Exchange, opened in 1609 by Robert Cecil in the Strand was one such example of a planned shopping centre.
 Shops started to become important as places for Londoners to meet and socialise and became popular destinations alongside the theatre.
 Restoration London also saw the growth of luxury buildings as advertisements for social position with speculative architects like Nicholas Barbon and Lionel Cranfield.

 Much pamphleteering of the time was devoted to justifying conspicuous consumption and private vice for luxury goods for the greater public good.
 This then scandalous line of thought caused great controversy with the publication of Bernard Mandeville's influential work Fable of the Bees in 1714, in which he argued that a country's prosperity ultimately lay in the self-interest of the consumer.

 These trends gathered momentum in the 18th century, as rising prosperity and social mobility increased the number of people with disposable income for consumption.
 Important shifts included the marketing of goods for individuals as opposed to items for the household, and the new status of goods as status symbols, related to changes in fashion and desired for aesthetic appeal, as opposed to just their utility.
 The pottery inventor and entrepreneur, Josiah Wedgewood, pioneered the use of marketing techniques to influence and manipulate the direction of the prevailing tastes.
 One of his preferred sales techniques was to stage expansive showcases of wares in this private residences or in a rented hall, to which he invited the upper classes.